jironghuang/jirong-blog/content/post/Martingale Strategy.md

 ## Martingale Strategy

-In this post, I will simulate a martingale strategy in Roulette's context to highlight the potential risks associate with this strategy.
+In this post, I will simulate a martingale strategy in Roulette's context to highlight the potential risks associated with this strategy.

 Double down!
 That's essentially the essence of it.